jwodder/ghreq-rust/DESIGN.md

 - Give traits impls for `Either` and `&[mut] T where T: Trait` wherever it makes sense

+- PROBLEM: In order to support retrying, there will need to be a way to determine whether a given body is retryiable

 - cf. <https://github.com/snok/container-retention-policy/blob/b439c10ae57ac70bd2301813dc2d0f708dc78f31/src/client/builder.rs#L70> regarding rate limiting